Vaibhav07ui/Learning-Journal/Week_01.md

 # Week 1: April 10–17

 ## What I Learned
-- Started learning 2D sketching in SolidWorks
+- Started learning 2D sketching in AutoCAD
 - Practiced using line, circle, rectangle
 - Learned how to use dimensions and fillets
 - Created my first model: an L-Bracket